Amazon has dropped its big Black Friday deals – don’t miss these

 Amazon Black Friday deals 2021: Best weekend offers on Ring doorbells, Shark vacuums, Kindles and more

-From Kindles to AirPods and electric toothbrushes, here’s your guide on what to shop
+From Kindles and Fire sticks to AirPods and electric toothbrushes, here’s your guide on what to shop

 Black Friday 2021 is finally here.
 Although Amazon’s sale started a week later this year than it did in 2020, the online giant dropped a huge range of deals a whopping three weeks in advance of the big day.
 Its early sale kicked off with a bang, with discounts of up to 45 per cent off across every category, including Amazon devices, TVs, gaming, laptops, home appliances, beauty products, kids’ toys and a whole lot more.